Kansans react to latest White House Coronavirus Task Force report

 It said Kansas needs to be more aggressive with testing to find asymptomatic people responsible for the majority of the spread.

-Kansas Department of Health and Environment Secretary Lee Norman said the state is in the process of increasing the amount of places where people can get a test.
+Kansas Department of Health and Environment Secretary Lee Norman said the state is in the process of increasing the number of places where people can get a test.

 “Just since the fourth of December until tomorrow, we will have brought on 18 new testing sites, we plan to do 15 more next week, and then get up to 55 new sites,” Norman said.